Oxen-AI/examples/examples/dreambooth_custom_character/README.md

 And remember—for every star on [GitHub](https://github.com/Oxen-AI/oxen-release), an ox gets its wings.

-No, really—we hooked up an Oxen Repo to a GitHub webhook to generate and save a Stable Diffusion image every time we get a star.
+No, really...we hooked up an [Oxen repo](https://oxen.ai/ox/FlyingOxen) to a GitHub web-hook that runs Stable Diffusion every time we get a star.
 [Go find yours!](https://oxen.ai/ox/FlyingOxen)

 ![An AI-generated image of a purple, magestic, winged space ox](images/winged.png)